geometor/.github/profile/README.rst

 **GEOMETOR** is an open-source initiative dedicated to the fundamental aspects of geometry, nature, and logic.

 All of the research and development for **GEOMETOR** is located here in a collection of repositories.
-There are many, but these three establish the foundation for the work:
+There are many, but these establish the foundation for the work:

+- model_: tools for modeling geometric constructions
-- elements_: tools for modeling and rendering geometric constructions
+- render_: tools for rendering geometric constructions
 - divine_: model and analyze the golden ratio
-- euclid_: extract knowledge from the classic work
+- elements_: extract and codify knowledge from the classic work
+- explorer_: explore and interact with geometric models

 Each repository has: